jimken123/soda/versioned_docs/version-v0.18.0/connectors/sql.md

 ---
-description: Sequence connector for automating forensic and ediscovery workflows that use SQL databases.
+description: Phoenix connector for automating forensic and ediscovery workflows that use SQL databases.
 Supports MariaDb, MySQL, SQL Server, PostgreSQL, and SQLite.
 ---

 # SQL Connector

-The Sequence SQL Connector allows users to connect to SQL databases and manipulate tables.
+The Phoenix SQL Connector allows users to connect to SQL databases and manipulate tables.

 This connector has [Steps](/steps/Sql) to: